HuiranLiu/Long-distance-travel-human-mobility/README.md

 ## Description

-These are scripts for the simulation and experiments in the [project](#project-title).
+These are five scripts for the simulation and experiments in the [project](#project-title).

 The executing scripts are listed belows:

-- **Levy-Mobility.ipynb**
+- **Levy-Mobility-Modelling in long-distance trips.ipynb**

-  - This script is mainly for coping with data sets of trips in the German MiD and the American NHTS.
-The function of this script can be separted in 4 main parts:
+  This script is primarily used for long distance travel modeling in the dataset.
+The functionality can be divided into 3 main sections:
-  1. **Datasets Reading**: Used to reading four datasets, analyse the datasets simply, like extract and preprocess datasets from original data files, plotting the complementary cumulative distribution function (CCDF) of data sets itself, etc. <br> Four datasets used here are from Mobility in Germany survey (MiD) and the American National Household Travel survey (NHTS).
+  1. **Datasets Reading**: Reading, extracting and preprocessing datasets from empirical(original) data files. <br> The datasets used here are from Mobility in Germany survey (MiD) and the American National Household Travel survey (NHTS).
 More details about the [datasets](#datasets) can be found below.
-  2. **Modelling**: Simulate the model by generating a large number of sampling trip lengths using different combinations of parameters.
-By comparing the distance (error) between the empirical data and the sampled trip lengths in the two data sets, an optimal set of model parameters can be found for our project.
+  2. **Modelling the amplified power-law to long distance data**: Simulate the model by generating a large number of sampling trip lengths using different combinations of parameters.
+By comparing the distance (error) between the empirical data and the sampled trip lengths in the two data sets, an optimal set of model parameters can be found, then the optimal results will be stored as "Best results of LR Modelling in MiD17.pkl" or "Best results of LR Modelling in NHTS17.pkl" in the folder **results_mobility**.
-  3. **Comparison with power-law properties**: Show the distance distributions of trips from Germany (MiD) and the U.S. (NHTS) for different transport mode.
-Comparing these distributions with a power-law model $F (x) = b(\frac{1}{x} )^{α−1}$.
+  3. **Finding and save the best parameters for truncated power-law fitting**: Calculate the properties of the truncated power-law, find the optimal combination of parameters for truncated power law fitting.
+Then save the optimal results as "Optimal truncated power-law in MiD.pkl" or "Optimal truncated power-law in NHTS.pkl" in the folder **results_mobility**.
+  4. **Comparing the optimal model and truncated power-law in long-distance public transport trips**:
-  4. **Comparison with truncated power-law properties**: Calculate the properties of the truncated power-law and generate truncated power law lines for different configurations to find the best fit.
-Then compare it to long-distance travel in MiD and NHTS,i.e., the original distance distribution and modeling results from our work.
+  Show the comparsion by plotting CCDF of the optimal model, the optimal truncated power-law, a hand-picked truncated power-law and the empirical data for the long-distance travel in MiD and NHTS respectively.

+- **Levy-Mobility-Power-law in short and medium-distance trips.ipynb**
+   - Caculate the power-law properties, plot the CCDF of it, show the power-law properties of different short and medium-distance transportation modes (i.e., MiD Walking, MiD Driving, NHTS Driving, NHTS Short Distance Public Transportation) in comparison to the empirical data.
+Check if power-law existed or not in these transportation modes.

+- **Levy-Mobility-Possible distributions fitting.ipynb**:

-  5. **Finding possible distributions in MiD 2017 that fit the long distance of the data**: In this script, you can also find an attempt to find fitting commonly used distributions to German long distance data.
+   - The script is an attempt to fit commonly used distributions (i.e.,'beta','expon','gamma','lognorm','powerlaw') to German long-distance data.

 - **Levy-Covid19.ipynb**
   - The script is used to read and process the 7-day incidence numbers of COVID in Germany from the Robert Koch Institute (RKI).